-Since FY 20104 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-Specifically, the low-income and very low-income four-person limits will not be allowed to decrease more than five percent or increase more than five percent or twice the national increase in median family income, whichever of those is larger The national median income for the United States for FY 2020 is \$78,500, an increase of almost four percent over the national median family income in FY 2019.
-Twice this change is 7.9 percent which is greater than five percent, so this higher value is used as the cap on increases.
-The cap and floor rules do not apply to the extremely low-income limits where these are set according to the poverty threshold.
+Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2022.
+For FY 2022, an area's low or very low income limits may not increase by the greater of 5 percent or twice the change in national median family income as measured by the ACS from 2018 to 2019, which is approximately 11.89 percent.
+The cap and floor rules do not apply to the extremely low-income limits.